 Nov.
 8, 2011

-Nine of Siena's finest-ever student athletes got the call from the school's Athletic Hall of Fame, and will comprise the institution's class of 2011.
-The group is the largest ever honored by the College, and they will be enshrined in a ceremony on December 3.
+Nine of Siena's finest-ever student athletes got the call from the school's Athletic Hall of Fame to comprise the institution's class of 2011.
+The group is the largest ever honored by the College, and they were enshrined in a ceremony on December 3, 2011.

 The class includes Katy Sturgis Robinson '83, Hank Wysocki, Dwayne Archbold '02, Gunta Basko '03, Nicole Mayer '03, Liene Jansone '04, Robert Bigley '06, Noel Cox '06, and John Lannan '06.
 The members of the group will take their places alongside Siena's most elite athletes in a 1 p.m. ceremony at TASTE in Albany, N.Y., one that will be followed by a basketball doubleheader featuring Siena's men's and women's teams at the Times Union Center at 4 p.m.